 The participating laboratories were asked to identify each of the RT specimens to species level and they were also asked to complete a 'confidence level' field to indicate whether they would ordinarily have left the specimen at a higher taxonomic level.
 Laboratories could also add brief notes and information detailing the literature used to determine their identifications.
 Specimens were to be returned to APEM Ltd. for verification, resolution of any disputed identifications and potential reuse in future Scheme exercises.
 The implementation of this part of the Scheme was the same as in previous years.
 Participating laboratories were permitted to supply multiple returns (i.e. different sets of results from different analysts) for each exercise to enhance the training value of the module.
-No laboratories chose to utilise this option in RT55, or for RT56.
+One laboratory chose to submit three returns for RT57.
 The protocols followed for the two circulations, particularly the method of counting differences, were the same as for previous circulations.
-Approximately nine weeks were allowed for the analysis of RT55; approximately nine weeks were also allowed for RT56.
+Approximately eight weeks were allowed for the analysis of RT57; approximately thirteen weeks were allowed for RT58.